KentaGoto/File-Backup-pl/README.md

 File backup script.
 A folder named YYYYMMDDhhmmss will be created and files will be backed up in it.

+## Note
+Notifications are sent to send mail.

 ## Requires
 - Perl 5
 - Windows